How to Open .NFO Files in Windows 11

 What is an NFO file?

-An NFO file is like a text file that shares important info and instructions about software or media downloads.
-But it’s not your typical text file.
-NFO files often have fancy ASCII art to make logos or designs.
-They work like a “readme” file, giving you the lowdown like the title, release date, author, and what you need to do.
+An NFO file, short for “info” or “information,” is basically a plain text file for sharing important information and instructions about software or media downloads.
+Unlike a regular text file, NFO files often include ASCII art to make logos or visual designs that represent the software, group, or person distributing the file.
+It also works as a “readme” file, providing details like the title, release date, author, and instructions.

 What is an NFO file

-The ASCII art in NFO files looks best with a monospaced font, so everything lines up right.
-If you’ve opened an NFO file and it looked like a mess, it’s probably because of the wrong font or program messing up the art.
+The ASCII art in NFO files looks best with a monospaced font – where each character has the same width – so that the art shows up as intended.
+If you’ve opened an NFO file and just saw random characters and lines, you probably saw ASCII art that didn’t display right because of the wrong font or program.

 1. Find the .NFO file you want to open.